DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 v1.2.7
 6.3.2023: I have finished adding Email verification using Azure Email Service.
-The way I wrote this, if you want to implement Email Verification Required, set an Environment Variable named BlazorGalleryEmail to the connection string of your Azure Email Service sender email.
+The way I wrote this, if you want to implement Email Verification Required, set an Environment Variable named BlazorGalleryEmail to the connection string of your Azure Email Service domain.
-If you don't set this, you can test in Visual Studio without email verification required.
+If you don't set this environment variable, you can test in Visual Studio without email verification required.

 v1.2.5
 5.31.2023: I have added numerous features including, but not limited to: